Creep3d/Creep3d/README.md

-- 👋 Hi, I’m @Creep3d
+- 👋 Hi, I’m @Cybeled
 - 👀 I’m interested in JS, HTML & CSS, Lua
-- 📫 How to reach me... creep3dout@gmail.com or on discord Creeped#0001
+- 📫 How to reach me... doseofnothingdaily@gmail.com or on discord Cybel#5355
 - 🔭 Some of my hobby's are...
 Gaming, Coding, RC racing